md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 | GovTech | The application of digital technologies and innovation to improve government services and public sector effectiveness. |
 | BAPIL | Bangladesh AI Policy & Innovation Lab, a proposed research-oriented framework for AI governance, policy intelligence, digital governance, and public sector innovation. |

+## Author's Note

+This document is intended as a public discussion draft.
+The concepts presented herein are exploratory and are expected to evolve through future research, stakeholder feedback, and collaborative discussion.

+Comments, corrections, and constructive suggestions are welcome.

 ## References

 A. International Governance, AI Policy, and Public Sector Frameworks